Your TrustScore is given to you by your customers. It is an instant validation of your brand, of your product, and of your service.

 Empower your teams with meaningful and data-driven reports.
 Reports from Review Insights can give your teams unique insights about customer needs, and offer solutions to improve their experience.

 Team performance monitoring.
-We have seen a customer using Review Insights as a tool for measuring the performance of their Customer Service teams.
+We have seen customers using Review Insights as a tool for measuring the performance of their Customer Service teams.
 The sentiment can show customer satisfaction of your customer service, and used with tagging in reviews, can help companies understand which teams need an incentive to perform better, and which teams need training.

 Validation of a new product or service.
 Used with tagging, companies can track what customers like or dislike about a new product, and act timely to improve it or respond to customers to manage expectations.
 If the feedback is positive, customer feedback can give you better ideas on how to make a good product even better.